paladp/cs203-S2019-assessment/assessment.md

   * I = Communicated with the technical leads poorly, did not use them well as your resources, did not talk to them
-  * A = Communicated with the technical leads well, but relied on them too much, asked them to do too many work
+  * A = Communicated with the technical leads well, but relied on them too much, asked them to do too many works
   * G = Communicated with the technical leads well, politely asked them questions and try to solve the problem with their help
   * E = Communicated with the technical leads excellently, politely sharing own